Margriet & Pieter inaugurate Aruban National Museum & Park

 The evening continued for the pair with the inauguration of the “spectacular” museum in Oranjestad, the Aruban capital.
 The event occurred on a grand scale, with a program of performances by both local and international artists capping off the royal inauguration.
 Once again, the royals given a tour of the museum.
 MANA is now open to the public, who can view various interactive displays which offer a glimpse into 5,000 years of the history of the region.

 Several engagements were also undertaken earlier this week, and on Wednesday July 29th the Professor awarded the Kingdom Compliment Award during his visit to Saba and St Eustatius.
 The winner of the annual award for 2009 was the Saba Comprehensive School (SCS), who were awarded with 20,000NAf (Netherlands Antilles Florin) and a sculpture made of stone by Curaçao artist Hortense Brouwn.
 At the ceremony, SCS student Desmond Caines played a piano piece for the Professor.
-In his speech, Pieter complimented the school on their twin-school project with the Fioretti College in Lisse, stating that it helps both sets of students “[to] enlarge their world and learn that diversity enriches life.”Filed under Dutch Royals
+In his speech, Pieter complimented the school on their twin-school project with the Fioretti College in Lisse, stating that it helps both sets of students “[to] enlarge their world and learn that diversity enriches life.”Filed under The Netherlands

 Tagged Aruba, Awards, Official Visit, Princess Margriet of the Netherlands, Prof. Pieter van Vollenhoven.